frankshearar/Home/NuGet-Account-Deletion-Workflow.md

 ##  Problem
 Today there is no self-service option for a user to delete his/her NuGet account.
-Even if we do a get a genuine request to delete an account, we don’t have a way to do it since that would result in the orphaned packages.
+Even if we do get a genuine request to delete an account, we don’t have a clean way to do it since that would result in orphaned packages.

 ## Who is the customer?
 Any person or entity which has registered and has a nuget.org account.